Prime Minister of Lebanon: Differences with French constitution

-While the 1926 Constitution of Greater Lebanon was roughly modeled after the French constitution (Greater Lebanon being under French mandate), the office of the prime minister in Lebanon was notably significantly weaker in Lebanon than in France, for the president was the sole person who can dismiss him (at will), while in France the prime minister is appointed by the president, and can only be removed by the Parliament through a vote of no confidence.
+While the 1926 Constitution of was roughly modeled after the French constitution (Greater Lebanon being under French mandate), the office of the prime minister in Lebanon was notably significantly weaker in Lebanon than in France, for the president was the sole person who can dismiss him (at will), while in France the prime minister is appointed by the president, and can only be removed by the Parliament through a vote of no confidence.
 This means that the prime minister of Lebanon was much more deferential to the president than his French counterpart.
 This situation changed following the Taif Agreement which transformed Lebanon into a parliamentary republic.
 Currently, the prime minister is appointed by the president who chooses the candidate which garners the support of the plurality of parliament members.
 The prime minister must form a government which can receive the confidence of parliament and the agreement of the president.
 After obtaining confidence, the prime minister can only be dismissed if they lose the confidence of parliament.